Is Wayne Rogerson Really Superman?

 Thanks, Wayne.
 All power to you.

 Neville and I first saw Wayne’s Falcon in the pits at Warwick Farm, probably 1970, I think.
 It had the wow factor for us back then.
 A top “Division 1” Car.
-I was a struggling mid-fielder in Division 2, in my Datsun 1600 powered Triumph Herald, or my co-owned red motor Holden powered Cortina, can't remember which one.
+At the time, I was a struggling mid-fielder in Division 2.
+(I raced a Datsun 1600 powered Triumph Herald and a red motor Holden powered Ford Cortina.
+Both cars built with my mate Bob Vickers.)

 It was the days of “Sports Racing Closed”.
 In fact, Wayne owned one of the original cars in the category, the Falcon built by Ray Morris for the first Surfers Paradise 12 hour race in 1966.
 Unfortunately he wrote that off and built the new car to replace it.